 In case you like to utilize WordPress.com plugins, then you need to join their VIP program which starts at $3750 per month (No, I’m not kidding).

 Yes, you don’t have other choices.
-Unfortunately, you must use one of the themes that other hundreds of millions of bloggers also using.
-These kinds of themes are only allowing design /CSS upgrade for $30 annually.
+Unfortunately, you must use one of the themes that other hundreds of millions of bloggers also use.
+These kinds of themes are only allowing design /CSS upgrades for $30 annually.
 It means you can’t change more than the color of your blog/website.